jrmatherly/mcp_security/README.md

 ### Docker Setup (Production)

 1. Clone this repository
-2. Copy `.env.example.tls` to `.env` and configure for Docker:
+2. Copy `.env.example` to `.env` and configure for Docker:

     ```bash
-    cp .env.example.tls .env
+    cp .env.example .env
     ```

 3. Edit `.env` to configure your production environment: